AlbertoKarakoutev/AWMS/README.md

     > Password: admin
     __This operation will set/reset the entire database to its initial state!__

-*   Build - Navigate to the AWMS folder and start a shell.
+*   Build - Navigate to the AWMS folder and start a shell as a _superuser_.
 Build with Maven, using the clean and package goals.

 *   Module Manager - Run the *ModuleManager.jar* file in the system's base directory.
 Install or remove any modules you wish from the [modules](https://github.com/albertokarakoutev/AWMS---Modules) repository.
 The modules should follow the following schematic:
     * Zip Archive: \<ModuleName\>.zip (Uppercase)